 Sep 18, 2007 | ISBN 9780739357316

-A born storyteller, Michael Lewis shows us how things really worked on Wall Street.
+It was wonderful to be young and working on Wall Street in the 1980s: never had so many twenty-four-year-olds made so much money in so little time.In this shrewd and wickedly funny audiobook, Michael Lewis describes an astonishing era and his own rake’s progress through a powerful investment bank.
+From an unlikely beginning (art history at Princeton?) he rose in two short years from Salomon Brothers trainee to Geek (the lowest form of life on the trading floor) to Big Swinging Dick–a bond salesman who could turn over millions of dollars’ worth of doubtful bonds with just one call.A born storyteller, Michael Lewis shows us how things really worked on Wall Street.
 The bond traders, wearing greed and ambition as badges of honor, might well have swaggered straight from the pages of Bonfire of the Vanities.
 But for all their outrageous behavior, they were in fact presiding over enormous changes in the world economy.
 Lewis’s job was to transfer money, in the form of bonds, from those outside American who saved to those inside America who consumed.
 In doing so, he generated tens of millions of dollars for Salomon Brothers, and earned for himself a ringside seat on the greatest financial spectacle of the decade: the leveraging of America.

-Michael Lewis, the best-selling author of Liar’s Poker, The Money Culture, The New New Thing, Moneyball, The Blind Side, Panic, Home Game, The Big Short, and Boomerang, among other works, lives in Berkeley, California, with his wife and three children.
+Michael Lewis is the bestselling author of Liar’s Poker, Moneyball, The Blind Side, and Flash Boys.
+He lives in Berkeley, California, with his wife and three children.

 The funniest book on Wall Street I’ve ever read.—Tom WolfeOften profane, always hilarious, right on the mark.—PeopleSo memorable and alive . . . one of those rare works that encapsulate and define an era.—Fortune

 Visit other sites in the Penguin Random House Network